Digital Echo Chambers and Erosion of Trust - Key Threats to the US Elections

 Shaping Public Narratives

-Such activity has been identified not only in social media networks with HQ in the US, but also in foreign jurisdictions and alternative digital media channels.
-The actors may operate in less moderated environments, leveraging foreign social media and resources, which are also read by domestic audience, and the content from which could be easily distributed via mobile and email.
+Such activity has been identified not only in social media networks with headquarters in the US, but also in foreign jurisdictions and alternative digital media channels.
+The actors may operate in less moderated environments, leveraging foreign social media and resources, which are also read by a domestic audience, and the content from which could be easily distributed via mobile and email.

 Resecurity has detected a substantial increase in the distribution of political content related to the 2024 US elections through social media networks, particularly from foreign jurisdictions.